 Theme Description Representative Example Participants To help those in need Contributors wanted to help people who are in need but may lack the capability of solving the problems themselves.
 "I'm so much more motivated to build products that I know have a good outcome for a group of people that is generally underserved."
-P2, P3, P4, P5, P6, P7, P8, P9, P10, P12, P14, P18, P19 To become a better programmer P2, P3, P5, P10, P11, P12, P14, P16, P17, P20 To have an impact on society P1, P3, P4, P7, P13, P14, P15, P17 For emotional fulfillment Contributors were motivated by feeling good about the impacts of the project.
-"It gives a mental satisfaction that I'm working towards something good" P3, P4, P10, P11, P12, P17, P20 To help fellow developers with their project Contributors want to help the developers to achieve the accomplishment of the projects.
-To give back as Contributors want to give back to the so- received ciety (e.g., altruism).
+P2, P3, P4, P5, P6, P7, P8, P9, P10, P12, P14, P18, P19 To become a better programmer Contributors wanted to improve their skills, build up their portfolios, or improve their reputation in the community. "when I contribute to that, it can definitely give me more experience."
+P2, P3, P5, P10, P11, P12, P14, P16, P17, P20 To have an impact on society Contributors wanted to make a difference to the society.
+"So, I think the main reason is because I want to make a difference on my life make a fingerprint on the world."
+P1, P3, P4, P7, P13, P14, P15, P17 For emotional fulfillment Contributors were motivated by feeling good about the impacts of the project.
+"It gives a mental satisfaction that I'm working towards something good" P3, P4, P10, P11, P12, P17, P20 To help fellow developers with their project Contributors want to help the develop- ers to achieve the accomplishment of the projects.
+"Another is to help the people in the project to help reach their goals."
+P3, P7, P10, P12, P13, P18 To give back as I received Contributors want to give back to the so- ciety (e.g., altruism).
 "And I also feel like however much you take from something, you should give back."
-P4, P5, P9, P16, P20 To meet like-minded people P11, P13, P17 As a hobby Contributors worked in OSS4SG as a hobby or something they like doing.
+P4, P5, P9, P16, P20 To meet like-minded people Contributors wanted to get to know more people.
+"I think it brings like-minded people to- gether most of the time, so I get to interact with people who are working on similar project or they have similar interests."
+P11, P13, P17 As a hobby Contributors worked in OSS4SG as a hobby or something they like doing.
 "I've moved to sales but still collaborating It's just as a hobby."
 P14, P15 Because I need it for work Contributors worked on OSS4SG for their professional work projects.
 "So the direct cause that I found it is through [elided]'s little competition."
 P2

-- •Grounded theory in SE
+•Grounded theory in SE

-- •Inductive Thematic Analysis
+•Inductive Thematic Analysis

-- •Thematic exploration
+•Thematic exploration

 - Codes and the relationships

-- Evaluation metrics
+- •Evaluation metrics

 - Saturation

 - Agreement

 - Grounded theory in SE

 - Inductive Thematic Analysis

-- Thematic exploration
+- •Thematic exploration

 - Codes and the relationships

-- Evaluation metrics
+- •Evaluation metrics

 - Saturation

 - Agreement

 - Inter Rater Reliability (IRR) or Inter Rater Agreement (IRA)

 - Statistics as evidence

 - Cohen's kappa, Fleiss' kappa, etc.